Nur Khan Liton

 Nur Khan Liton is a Bangladeshi lawyer and human rights activist.
+He serves as a member of the Commission of Inquiry on Enforced Disappearances in Bangladesh.
 He is the former chief and secretary general of Ain o Salish Kendra, national legal aid organisation.
 He has spoken out against extrajudicial killings and human rights violations in Bangladesh.
 He has been critical of Enforced Disappearance in Bangladesh and called for investigation of the incidents.